 Member Bob Hennig lives in a very historic spot.
 His home faces the famous Columbia River just downstream of its confluence with the Snake River.
 Both these rivers were major “highways” for the Lewis & Clark Expedition, which means the famous “Corps of Discovery” passed right by Bob Hennig’s property back in October of 1805 on their way to the Pacific.
 During this period of the expedition, the famed Indian woman, Sacagawea, was with them, and the Expedition had left their larger boats behind.
 They were continuing toward the Pacific in canoes with their Indian guides.
 They still had about 300 miles to go, and had no idea how difficult those 300 miles would be once they got into the more mountainous region of the Columbia River Gorge, which still lay ahead.
 However, about a month after passing Bob Hennig’s area, Capt.
 Wm.
 Clark penned the famous line in his journal, “Ocian (sic) in view!
 O! the joy.”
 The explorers were finally in view of the Pacific..
 Very few of us can have the pleasure of working with land in such a beautiful and historic spot.

 During 2006, Bob set aside about 6000 sq. ft. of his land and decided to reduce mowing and add wildflowers.
 The site goes right down to the riverfront, and is viewed from his deck.
-He began with our, plus some extra and other species.
+He began with our

 The perennials did well, as you can see in the photo at top with the tall Gloriosa daisies.
 Bob says some did “too well”, and were “too tall”, obstructing the view.
 That’s when he set about choosing species for not only their bloom, but for limited height as well.